thousandbrainsproject/tbp.plot/src/tbp/interactive/tutorials/simple_visualization/tutorial.md

 ### Understanding `WidgetUpdater` and `TopicSpec`

 This is the first time we see an explicit subscription.
-A `WidgetUpdater` is essentially a small rule that says: when a specific set of topic messages are available, call a function.
+A `WidgetUpdater` is essentially a small rule that says: when a specific set of topic messages is available, call a function.

 The topics a `WidgetUpdater` cares about are described by `TopicSpec` objects.
 In this case, the step slider has a single `TopicSpec("episode_number", required=True)`.